 Parenting is an overwhelming responsibility.
 None do it perfectly.
 Some embrace the role with great gusto and others fear and flee the role entirely and many muddle through doing the best they can.

 Recently, as I studied Genesis, which details a long list of dysfunctional fathers, I was asked to consider what it means to me that God is my perfect Father?
 Maybe because I adore my earthly father, I have not had much need or spent much time reflecting on the how amazing it is that God is the ultimate Father I need.
-However, this question stirred something deep inside me this Spring.
+In my current context, this question stirred something deep inside me.

 When I consider God as my perfect Father in this context, I am overcome with gratitude for the indestructibility and eternal nature of God.
 No disease or medical event will ever stop Him from fathering me.
 No physical, emotional, financial, intellectual, or moral limit will stop Him from providing.
 No lack of wisdom will ever hinder His guidance.
 No unholy or selfish thought will ever block His great love.
 Is that good news for you?